What is Pilates?

 I have not found another exercise program that brings all of these different facets together to truly maximize our physical abilities.
 Whether you just like to stay in great shape or are looking to advance to the next level in your favorite sport on any level, including professional athletes, the Pilates Method will achieve those goals.

 Pilates is not a miracle exercise system.
-One does not regain lost length/height, increase muscle mass or bone density by just merely attending and showing up to a session.
-Pilates takes some serious commitment and hard work to achieve the full benefits that can be obtained if the exercises are done correctly with energy and vigor.
+One does not regain lost length/height, increase muscle mass or bone density mass by just merely attending and showing up to a session.
+Pilates takes some serious commitment, dedication and hard work to achieve the full benefits that can be obtained if the exercises are done correctly with energy and vigor.

 Doing Pilates just once a week will not be enough to see results, neither is using the equipment at a lighter weight/tension than prescribed by Joseph Pilates.
 Of course we have injuries, old ones still lingering or even new ones and we will have to modify some of the exercises and/or the weight/tension for awhile or some time, as long as we know that it is only temporary and we are trying to regain our strength to the prescribed ideal.
 When people inquire about what I do for a living and I tell them that I am a Pilates instructor I will hear them tell me that they had done Pilates in the past and it was very relaxing…which always makes me wonder what they were doing at the time and why somebody would even consider calling it Pilates.
 After a proper Pilates work out one should be exhausted, sweating, invigorated, out of breath, tired physically as well as mentally.
 If I do not feel most or all of these things I know that I did not work hard enough.